starrohan999/ionic-framework/core/src/components/popover/readme.md

 ### Alignment

 The `alignment` property allows you to line up an edge of your popover with a corresponding edge on your trigger element.
+The exact edge that is used depends on the value of the `side` property.

 ### Offsets

 If you need finer grained control over the positioning of your popover you can use the `--offset-x` and `--offset-y` CSS Variables.
+For example, `--offset-x: 10px` will move your popover content to the right by `10px`.

 ## Sizing

 When making dropdown menus, you may want to have the width of the popover match the width of the trigger element.
 Doing this without knowing the trigger width ahead of time is tricky.
 You can set the `size` property to `'cover'` and Ionic Framework will ensure that the width of the popover matches the width of your trigger element.
+If you are using the `popoverController`, you must provide an event via the `event` option and Ionic Framework will use `event.target` as the reference element.

 ## Nested Popovers

-When using `ion-popover` inline, you can nested them to create nested dropdown menus.
-When doing this, only the backdrop on the parent popover will appear so that the screen does not get progressively darker as you open more popovers.
+When using `ion-popover` inline, you can nested popovers to create nested dropdown menus.
+When doing this, only the backdrop on the first popover will appear so that the screen does not get progressively darker as you open more popovers.
 See the [Usage](./#usage) section for an example on how to write a nested popover.

+You can use the `dismissOnSelect` property to automatically close the popover when the popover content has been clicked.
+This behavior does not apply when clicking a trigger element for another popover.

+> Nested popovers cannot be created when using the `popoverController` because the popover is automatically added to the root of your application when the `create` method is called.

 ## Accessibility